nonomal/chinese-free-web-font-storage/src/content/post/en/performace_turbo.md

 </head>
 ```

-#### ❗❗❗ Do Not Use Preload to Preload CSS Files
+#### ❗❗❗ Avoid Using Preload for CSS File Downloads

-Preloading will fully download the corresponding files, causing on-demand font loading to fail.
-However, you can preload a few commonly used font file subsets, but this requires manual judgment and is not recommended due to its complexity.
+Preload attempts to download an entire file, which can cause on-demand font loading to fail.
+However, you may pre-load a few commonly used font file fragments, but this requires manual assessment for loading and is quite complex; it is not recommended.

-> As a font loading strategy, the use of preload also needs to be used with caution, as it bypasses certain browser built-in content negotiation policies.
-For example, preload ignores the "unicode-range" declaration and should only be used to load a single font format if used wisely.
-[Best Practices for Font Usage](https://web.dev/font-best-practices/)
+> As a font loading strategy, using preload must be approached with caution, as it bypasses built-in content negotiation strategies in some browsers.
+For example, preload ignores the "unicode-range" declaration; it should be wisely used only for loading a single font format.
+[Font Use Best Practices](https://web.dev/font-best-practices/)

 ## First Screen Font Optimization

 ### Minimal Optimization

-[Minimal optimization](https://github.com/KonghaYao/cn-font-split/blob/main/packages/vite/README_zh.md#%E6%9E%81%E5%B0%8F%E9%87%8F%E7%BA%A7%E4%BC%98%E5%8C%96) is suitable for scenarios with high demand for rapid rendering, such as official websites and major promotional web pages.
-It collects the characters used in your code and only loads these characters, providing excellent rendering performance.
-Here, we use [vite-plugin-font](https://npmjs.com/package/vite-plugin-font) for this operation.
+[Minimal Optimization](https://github.com/KonghaYao/cn-font-split/blob/main/packages/vite/README_zh.md#%E6%9E%81%E5%B0%8F%E9%87%8F%E7%BA%A7%E4%BC%98%E5%8C%96) is suited for official websites, promotional pages, and other scenarios that require rapid rendering.
+It collects characters used in your code and only loads those characters, achieving excellent rendering performance.
+Here, we use [vite-plugin-font](https://npmjs.com/package/vite-plugin-font) for this task.

-> Add `scanFiles`, the way to do this in Nuxt and Webpack is slightly different, but both involve adding the scan files to the options.
+> Add `scanFiles`—the method differs slightly for Nuxt and Webpack, but both require adding the scanning files into options.

 ```js
 // vite.config.js